 - Lemongrass Essential Oil – 1 oz.

 You can use your favorite slow-moving fragrance oil if you don’t want to use lemongrass.
+If you’re looking for a good place to get essential oils, I HIGHLY recommend Appalachian Valley Natural Products.
+I love their products and their shipping is super fast!

 Step 1 – Create your lye solution and set aside to cool.